 It probably goes without saying that bars are responsible for notifying authorities if they see drugs in possession or use on their premises, the same as any other store or establishment.
 A failure to do so is a serious offense, but in this instance the TABC did not find sufficient evidence of drug use or possession to take any punitive action.

-However, investigators did determine that the bar had over-served an intoxicated person, leading them to issue this location a civil penalty, probably in the form of a fine.
+However, investigators did determine that the bar had over-served an intoxicated person, leading them to issue this location a civil penalty.

 4/05/2016: Just a couple of months after the previous complaint, a citizen alerted the TABC claiming that this location engaged in several violations of the Alcoholic Beverage Code.
 The agency's report includes allegations that the bar sold or served alcohol to an intoxicated person, an employee (called "Licensee/Permittee" on the report) was supposedly drunk during business hours, and that the staff practiced "refilling," or pouring more alcohol into empty bottles for re-use.